We celebrated beautiful St. Lucia Day!

 song to sing during this dark winter celebration.

-It kind of reminded me of a song that the dwarves from The Lord of the Rings
+It reminded me of a song that the dwarves from The Lord of the Rings

 would sing before battle.